Predictive Learning on Hidden Tree-Structured Ising Models: Main Results

+Theorem \ref{thm:sufficient} characterizes the finite-sample performance of the Chow-Liu estimator and by taking $n \to \infty$ we can see that Algorithm \ref{alg:Chow-Liu} is consistent in the noisy setting.
+As a consequence of \eqref{eq:sufficient_number_of_samples_noise_thm} and the inequality $1-\tanh(\beta)\geq e^{-2\beta}$, if the number of samples satisfies the following bound then the structure is exactly recovered with probability at least $1-\delta$.
+The latter gives the statement of Theorem \ref{theorem: structure: simple}.

 Complementary to Theorem \ref{thm:sufficient}, our next result characterizes the necessary number of samples required for exact structure recovery.
-Specifically, we prove an upper on the sample complexity, that characterizes the necessary number of samples for any estimator $\psi$.
+Specifically, we prove a lower bound on the sample complexity that characterizes the necessary number of samples for any estimator $\psi$.

 \begin{theorem}[Necessary number of samples for structure learning] Let $\bnX$ be the output of a $\mathrm{BSC}(q)^p$, with input variable $\bX\sim\p(\cdot)\in\isingtree$.
 If the given number of samples of $\bnX$ satisfies the inequality then for any estimator $\psi$, it is true that \end{theorem}